If you are a woman in business and want to share your business story, then share it with us here and get featured!

 I did not know that my Telugu speaking neighbour, from Andhra Pradesh, celebrates puberty rituals.
 Despite living in neighbourly harmony for over 12 years.
 Having been part of each other’s functions and celebrations.
 How little we know our own neighbours!

-Most of Southern India, the Assamese, and the Kulu Paharis are some of the people in India who celebrate puberty rituals.
+Puberty rituals in India are usually seen in most of Southern India, the Assamese, and the Kulu Paharis.
 All these puberty rituals have the same undercurrent, with slight differences.
 Confinement, nutritious food, and a ceremonial feast are the bedrock of these rituals.
 Maharashtra till recently had puberty rituals at an austere level, similar rituals but restricted only to women, a four day ritual.

 I asked my neighbour, why?
 Why the ritual?
 Why the untouchability?
 She, a believer, knows no better way to initiate a girl into puberty.
 And the untouchability?
 That gives you the much needed rest!
 My Tamil speaking friend concurs.
 Not my Kannadiga friend, she feels it’s an invasion of privacy.
 “Times have changed,” she tells.
 My friend from Kerala agrees to that.